CENOS-Platform/cenos-docs-antennas/docs/physics-overview.md

 </p>

+You can also define the phase shift angle, as well as the input power of each port when using sequential excitation.

 ### Coaxial port

 The coaxial ports in CENOS are defined using one face of the dielectric.
-You can easily modify the **input impedance** and **phase shift angle**.
+You can easily modify the **input impedance**, **phase shift angle** and **input power**.

 <p align="center">